Distributed Consensus and Raft - A Survey

 Ziming Wang & Yihang Li | Jun 17, 2024 min read

-• Reference and Formatting Issue: The original paper was written in LaTeX and formatted with IEEE reference styles.
-It was a big headache to convert it to markdown and be compatible with my static site generator.
-As a result, the bibliography format in this blog is pretty weird and not strictly aligned to a formal reference style.
+• Due to limitations of my static site generator, the bibliography format in this blog is pretty weird and not aligned to a formal reference style.

 0 - Abstract